Read summarized version with

 A business process is essentially a series of connected activities and decision points that take specific inputs and turn them into something valuable.
 ISO 9000:2015 puts it this way: a process is a set of interrelated activities that use inputs to deliver an intended result.
 Stakeholders, resources, and systems all work together within a business process to hit organizational goals while keeping quality and efficiency on track.

 Think of business processes as the backbone of how work actually gets done.
 They give teams a repeatable way to produce consistent outcomes and cut down on mistakes.
-Processing customer orders, bringing on new hires, managing inventory.
-These all rely on well-defined business processes that create predictability and clear accountability through solid process documentation.
+Processing customer orders, bringing on new hires, running the bookkeeping process, managing inventory.
+These all rely on well-defined business processes that create predictability and clear accountability through solid documentation practices.

 The numbers back this up.
 Organizations with documented business processes see about 42 percent fewer compliance issues and get products to market roughly 25 percent faster.
 Clear procedures and workflows let companies scale without sacrificing quality, and they make it easier to pivot when market conditions shift.